ahmedConrad/ngx-intl-tel-input/README.md

 ### Changes done from after forking:
 1. Replace the use of google-libphonenumber with libphonenumber-js. (this library has smaller size)
 2. Previously, the phone validation was done by passing `phoneValidation (boolean)`, now the validator has been exported separately and can be used as required
-3. The field got marked as dirty when the phone number was passed to it after it was initialized (e.g. after API response), it has been fixed in it.
+3. The field got marked as dirty when the phone number was passed to it after it was initialized (e.g. after API response.
+The field will now be marked pristine if `markPristineOnExternalChange` is set to `true`.
 4. Country list got jumbled up as indicated in https://github.com/webcat12345/ngx-intl-tel-input/issues/396.
 The fix was https://github.com/webcat12345/ngx-intl-tel-input/pull/400
 5. It was upgraded to work with angular-12
+6. In order create a dual field supporting email and mobile phone, we added a parameter `allowedChars` which can be passed to it so it can accept other characters as well instead of just ignoring them.

 [![npm version](https://badge.fury.io/js/@ahmedasif%2Fngx-intl-tel-input.svg)](https://badge.fury.io/js/@ahmedasif%2Fngx-intl-tel-input) [![npm](https://img.shields.io/npm/dm/localeval.svg)](https://www.npmjs.com/package/@ahmedasif/ngx-intl-tel-input)